wildonion/uniXerr/infra/ayoub/coiniXerr/README.md

 ### 📇 Notes

-* Actors' events can be broadcasted to the whole network through the libp2p pub/sub.
+* parachain and validator actors' events can be broadcasted to the whole network through the libp2p pub/sub.

 * walleXerr communicates with coiniXerr network through the RPC stream with the cap'n proto as the serialization protocol.

-* A transaction can also be sent through a TCP stream (bootstrapped with tokio) from a TCP client
+* a transaction can also be sent through a TCP stream (bootstrapped with tokio) from a TCP client

 * use `tcp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP Protocol.